SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 as of yet if bracket managers should be allowed on the stack.
 No response yet as i assume devs will be busy with the release of the next racket branch.

+ 3. (4)[Unconfirmed] Racket Participation Expanded (thanks to LeavingLasVegas) ->
+Addind a feature to participate in your rackets, or receive specific unique missions for each racket would help to increase importance of each racket to the player and keep them invested in bettering their turf.
+Features could be added such as participating in cock fights, or even training your own chicken for the Cock Fighting racket, Going around town and manhandling pork bun vendors for a profit cut for the pork bun racket and so on.
+These are just a few features and possibilities that could change the way players interact with and focus on their rackets in TW.

 - *Turf and Turf Manager:*
 -